Thomsen-Codes/Thomsen-Codes/README.md

 - 🧪 Studying biology and chemistry
 - 👩‍🔬 Fascinated by the intricacies of molecular interactions
 - 🌱 Constantly seeking opportunities to learn and grow
-- 🖌️ Exploring the creative world of front-end web development
+- 🖌️ Exploring the creative world of web development

 ## Front-End Development Journey